 Audience members are advised to bring blankets or portable chairs.
 Limited seating will be available on a first come, first served basis.
 Street parking as well as pay parking lots are ample in the immediate vicinity.

 Charter buses leave from and return to the Schine Student on the Syracuse University Campus Center every 15 minutes from 7–11:15 p.m.

 In the event of inclement weather, the movie screening and all associated activities will be moved inside the Everson Museum of Art.

 After the death of his father, T’Challa returns home to the African nation of Wakanda to take his rightful place as king.
 When a powerful enemy suddenly reappears, T’Challa’s mettle as king — and as Black Panther — gets tested when he’s drawn into a conflict that puts the fate of Wakanda and the entire world at risk.
 Faced with treachery and danger, the young king must rally his allies and release the full power of Black Panther to defeat his foes and secure the safety of his people.

-Brought to you through a partnership with the Everson Museum of Art and Onondaga County and with the generous support of CNY Arts.
+Brought to you through a partnership with the Everson Museum of Art and Onondaga County.

 Urban Cinematheque is made possible, in part, by funding from the County of Onondaga, administered by CNY Arts.